2022 Andalusian regional election: Electoral system

-As a result of the aforementioned allocation, each constituency was entitled the following seats for the 2022 regional election:
+As a result of the aforementioned allocation, each Parliament constituency was entitled the following seats:

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.
+The law did not provide for by-elections to fill vacated seats; instead, any vacancies that occurred after the proclamation of candidates and into the legislative term were to be covered by the successive candidates in the list and, when required, by the designated substitutes.

 Election date

 The term of the Parliament of Andalusia expired four years after the date of its previous election, unless it was dissolved earlier.
 The election decree was required to be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Gazette of the Regional Government of Andalusia (BOJA), with election day taking place on the fifty-fourth day from publication barring any date within from 1 July to 31 August.
 The previous election was held on 2 December 2018, which meant that the legislature's term would have expired on 2 December 2022.
-The election decree was required to be published in the BOJA no later than 8 November 2022, with the election taking place on the fifty-fourth day from publication, setting the latest possible election date for the Parliament on Sunday, 1 January 2023.
+The election decree was required to be published in the BOJA no later than 8 November 2022, with the election taking place on the fifty-fourth day from publication, setting the latest possible date for election day on Sunday, 1 January 2023.

-The president had the prerogative to dissolve the Parliament of Andalusia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since the previous one.
+The regional president had the prerogative to dissolve the Parliament of Andalusia and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year had elapsed since the previous one.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.